duda-co/mcp-strings-admin/README.md

 MCP server for Duda strings admin service.
 Provides AI tools to manage translation strings.

+> [!IMPORTANT]
+> You need to be connected to VPN in order to use the MCP.

 ## Installation

 ### From Private Registry (Duda Team)